 3. Invest in a remote shutter release.
 Even just pressing the shutter button on your camera can jostle it, so invest in a remote shutter release that allows you to trigger your camera without touching it.
 A remote shutter release is also great for taking photos of yourself, so you’ll use it for more than just your trip to the Arctic.
 These are affordable at around $10 and we use the Amazon Basics Wireless Remote Control for Canon models.
 So you forgot to buy this before your trip, don’t worry just use the cameras self-timer.
 The 2-second self time does just fine and gives the camera enough time after you hit the shutter button.

 4. You don’t need an expensive camera, but you do need one with manual settings.
 Set your camera on manual focus with an ISO of 800 or higher.
-Set the aperture to the widest setting (smallest f-number, i.e. 2.8 or whater your lens can handle).
+Set the aperture to the widest setting (smallest f-number, i.e. 2.8 or whatever your lens can handle).
 The smaller the f-number the more light the lens lets in, this is key for capturing the northern lights.
-Investing in a quality wide angle lens like the Tokina 11-16mm will enable you to capture some great shots.
+Investing in a quality wide angle lens like the Tokina 11-20mm will enable you to capture some great shots.
 Plus the wide angle is great for other landscape shots or in big cities to capture large buildings.
-Your camera probably won’t be able to focus at night, so pick out the furthest thing your camera will focus on (maybe that barn or house in the distance, then set the lens to manual focus and be sure not to bump the focus ring.
+Your camera probably won’t be able to focus at night, so you will need to manually focus the lens by picking out the furthest thing your camera will focus on, it may be that house in the distance with a light on or even the moon.
+If your camera has a live view setting you may be able to switch to it, then zoom in on that point to set your manual focus.
 Last, set your shutter speed to somewhere between 5-30 seconds.
 I usually start with 20 seconds and work up or down from there.
 If the lights are bright and moving fast, you may need a shorter time, if they are dim and slow then longer.

-We used two cameras to capture Northern Lights photography: our Canon EOS 7D Digital SLR and our Canon PowerShot S90.
-For those not wanting a heavy camera, try the new Sony NEX-6L/B, compact and small but yet DSLR quality pictures.
+We have used a few cameras to photograph the Northern Lights: our Canon EOS 7D Mark II digital SLR and our new camera the Canon EOS 5d Mark III.
+For those not wanting a heavy camera, try the new Sony A5100 Mirrorless Digital Camera, compact and small but yet DSLR quality pictures.